Unity-Technologies/ml-agents/docs/Installation.md

 If you intend to copy the `UnitySDK` folder in to your project, ensure that you have the [Barracuda preview package](https://docs.unity3d.com/Packages/com.unity.barracuda@0.3/manual/index.html) installed.

-To install the Barrcuda package in later versions of Unity, navigate to the Package Manager window by navigating to the menu `Window` -> `Package Manager`.
-Click on the `Adavanced` dropdown menu to the left of the search bar and make sure "Show Preview Packages" is checked.
+To install the Barracuda package in later versions of Unity, navigate to the Package Manager window by navigating to the menu `Window` -> `Package Manager`.
+Click on the `Advanced` dropdown menu to the left of the search bar and make sure "Show Preview Packages" is checked.
 Search for or select the `Barracuda` package and install the latest version.

 <p align="center">